Overview of the United Arab Emirates Legal System

 4. Focus on Some Topics of Law and Economy / Business:

-We chose three different topics to focus on: first in the domestic community, second in the international community, third in the business community.
+We chose three different topics to focus on: first in the domestic community, second in the international community, and third in the business community.

 4.1.
 Transparency and Protection of State Assets

 The Federal National Council of the UAE discusses the annual budget and yearly final accounts.
-Under the country’s constitution, half of each emirate’s revenues are reserved for the federal budget, but in practice Abu Dhabi and Dubai generate most cent of the UAE’s gross domestic product and are the only ones to contribute to federal finances.
-Of the two, Abu Dhabi’s contributions are the larger by some margin.
+Under the country’s constitution, half of each emirate’s revenues are reserved for the federal budget, but in practice, Abu Dhabi and Dubai generate most cent of the UAE’s gross domestic product and are the only ones to contribute to federal finances.
+Of the two, Abu Dhabi’s contributions are larger by some margin.
 The deficit is typically funded by additional contributions from the two emirates, together with some support from the UAE Central Bank.
-Negotiations are under way with other members of the Gulf Cooperation Council to prepare a common data standard and fiscal accounting framework.
+Negotiations are underway with other members of the Gulf Cooperation Council to prepare a common data standard and fiscal accounting framework.

 Public Audit: Governed by Federal Law 7 of 1976, the State Audit Institution (SAI) conducts audits of ministries, federal government departments, public corporations, and all entities in which public ownership is at 25 percent or more of total shares.
-In cases of financial misconduct the president of the SAI may decide to prosecute the case before a special disciplinary council or to refer it to the concerned authority.
+In cases of financial misconduct, the president of the SAI may decide to prosecute the case before a special disciplinary council or to refer it to the concerned authority.
 The SAI is expected to write a general annual report of all its activities.

 Auditors in the UAE are under the mandate of Law No. 9 of 1975, which established a register for auditors and established standards for the profession in the country.
 Law No. 22 of 1995 and supplementary regulations in Decree No. 49 of 1997 have now superseded the original legislation.
 All auditors in the country must register with the Ministry of Economy and Commerce.
-UAE business law expressly prohibits obstructing auditors’ access to company books and withholding required information; violating of laws pertaining to employment of U.A.E. nationals; and disregarding transparency laws for auditors.
+UAE business law expressly prohibits obstructing auditors’ access to company books and withholding required information; violating laws about the employment of U.A.E. nationals; and disregarding transparency laws for auditors.

 Public Procurement: The Public Tenders Law 16 of 1975 regulates all public-sector tenders except those concerning federal defenses or the individual emirates.
 The requirement that only UAE entities or nationals may bid may be waived when bids are directly solicited from manufacturers or, on a case-by-case basis, when the goods or services are not widely available.